-The remedy implemented included remedial excavation, active groundwater treatment and product recovery, soil vapor extraction and monitored natural attenuation.
+The remedy implemented included remedial excavation, active groundwater treatment and product recovery and monitored natural attenuation.
 Other treatment technologies may be successful at remediating remaining soil and groundwater contamination, but they would be cost prohibitive.

 3.6 Availability of improved analytical techniques to evaluate compliance with cleanup levels